-The Thunder Bay Art Gallery Board of Directors has 16 members.
-Twelve directors are elected from the membership and four directors are appointed by organizations in our community.
-The Board works to uphold the mandate, implement the Strategic Plan, and make the vision of the Art Gallery a reality.
+The Thunder Bay Art Gallery Board of Directors has 16 members, 12 are elected from the membership and 4 are appointed by organizations in our community.
+The Board works to uphold the mandate, implement the Strategic Plan, and make the vision of the Gallery a reality.
 The Board of Directors meets monthly at the gallery.

 Christine joined the Art Gallery Board in 2018.
 Christine served in senior leadership positions until retiring in 2015 from Confederation College where she was Executive Director of Strategic Planning and Organizational Development.
 Christine brings her passion for excellence in leadership to the Board and her expertise in organizational planning will help guide the Gallery in the coming years.

 A board member since 2014, John is retired from the Ontario government where he supported community development in the culture, sport and tourism sectors for over 34 years.
 He has a keen interest in amateur sport, photography, the arts, and digital communications.
 John has a strong commitment to growing his community and has volunteered for a variety of organizations including the United Way of Thunder Bay.
 A lifelong resident, John joins his wife Debbie in striving to make Thunder Bay a vibrant place for all.